News

 ■ Extroverted personality.
 This seems obvious.
 People who are out there a lot, doing lots of things, meeting lots of people, are logically exposed to more opportunities.
 Assuming they recognize some good ones, they would appear to have more luck.
 These are known as “people persons;” they seem to be lucky because they are.
 They helped make their own luck.
 They maximize their chances of luck striking them.

 ■ Tolerance for risk, even an affinity for risk.
 If you take more at bats, you’re going to hit more runs.
-If you are so risk averse that you don’t even play, it’s hard to win.
+If you are so risk-averse that you don’t even play, it’s hard to win.
 I’ve never met a winner that didn’t bet.

 ■ Optimism.
 Lucky people find the good in any situation.
 In my experience, those who are pessimistic, unhappy or miserable are less likely to be around the great chances to improve their situation.
 This can be construed as being unlucky.